 Limit Number Of Logins

-By default a user can have infinite numbers of connections, sessions or logins in a system.
+By default, a user can have infinite numbers of connections, sessions, or logins in a system.
 This may create some security or performance problems for the systems.
-We can set some limits about this.
+We can set some limits on this.

 @student - maxlogins 4

 In these examples, we limit the student group’s user’s login count.
 We use maxlogins for each user in the student group.
 The maximum number of login can not be more than

 In the previous example, we have restricted maximum logins as a user base. we can also specify the total number of logins in system-wide.
 This restriction will be effective in a general manner.

 In this example, we restrict all users and groups but actually, this is not a user or group based restriction.
 We set this rule system-wide and use